oracle/graal/README.md

 How to get started?
 -------------------
+First create a new directory, which will contain the needed GraalVM
+projects:

+    mkdir graalvm
+    cd graalvm

-First download mx, which is the build tool used by Sulong:
+Then, download mx, which is the build tool used by Sulong:

     git clone https://github.com/graalvm/mx
     export PATH=$PWD/mx:$PATH

-Then, use git to clone the Sulong project and its dependencies:
+Afterwards, use git to clone the Sulong project and its dependencies:

     git clone https://github.com/graalvm/sulong